Eoin Farrell

 Eoin Farrell (Eoin Ó Fearail; November 1982 – 3 July 2022) was an Irish Gaelic footballer and selector.
 At club level he played with Maryland and was also a member of the Westmeath senior football team.
 Farrell usually lined out as a goalkeeper.

 Career

 Farrell first played Gaelic football at juvenile and underage levels with the Maryland club.
-He also lined out as a schoolboy with the Marist College in Athlone and was goalkeeper on the team that lost the 1999 Leinster colleges final to Good Counsel College.
+He also lined out as a schoolboy with the Marist College in Athlone and was a goalkeeper on the team that lost the 1999 Leinster colleges final to Good Counsel College.
 Farrell first appeared on the inter-county scene as a member of the Westmeath minor football team that beat Dublin to win the 1999 Leinster MFC title.
 He later lined out at under-21 and senior levels and also played with Athlone Institute of Technology in the Sigerson Cup.
 Farrell won a Westmeath IFC title with Maryland in 2008.
 He later served as a selector with the Westmeath minor football team.